 You may have thought a hamster is a hamster, right? wrong!
 There are several different hamster breeds out there, and choosing the right one for you and your family is a very important decision.

-How much space you have, whether you have allergies, what sort of interaction you want with your new friend are just a few considerations.
+How much space you have, whether you have allergies, and what sort of interaction you want with your new friend are just a few considerations.
 Not to mention hamster lifespan and diet.

 This guide will hopefully give you all the information you need to go away and make an informed decision on the right hamster breed for you and your family.

 Things to consider when choosing the right hamster breeds for your home